nkamali/url-shortener/README.md

 # Navid's Url Shortener Service

 The Url Shortener Service is a simple RESTful service that shortens long URLs.
-This project is built with FastAPI, SQLAlchemy, and SQLite.
+This project is built with FastAPI, SQLAlchemy, and PostgreSQL.

 ## Prerequisites